ruliana/Tekai/README.markdown

 Tekai is based on [this text](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy) by [Bob Nystrom](http://www.stuffwithstuff.com/bob-nystrom.html) (a.k.a. ["munificent"](https://github.com/munificent)), author of [Magpie](http://github.com/munificent/magpie).
 He describes how Pratt Parsers works and he shows, step by step, how to program your own parser (the article is awesome!).
 Since we need a simple parser for our own purposes ([Fuser project](https://github.com/ruliana/Fuser)), I gave it a try and the results are pretty good.

-As we need something a bit more simple to program, instead of using a Lexer to generate tokens, I used regular expression right in the "parselets" (little components that parser a single "rule"), what makes it a parser with no lexer phase.
+As we need something a bit simpler to program, instead of using a Lexer to generate tokens, I used regular expressions right in the "parselets" (little components that parse a single "rule"), what makes Tekai a parser with no lexer phase.
 I'm not sure that fully classifies it as a ["Scannerless Parser"](http://en.wikipedia.org/wiki/Scannerless_parsing), but it serves well to its purpose.

 Here is an example: